TREASURIES-Bears bail out as 10-year Treasuries eye best week in a year

 By Ross Kerber and Tom Westbrook

-The 10-year yield US10YT=RR, which falls when prices rise, was down about a basis point at 1.4502%on Friday after touching as low as 1.428%earlier in the session, its lowest since early March.
-At that point, the yield had fallen roughly 13 basis points for the week so far, the steepest weekly drop since last June.
+The 10-year yield US10YT=RR, which falls when prices rise, was nearly unchanged at 1.4603% on Friday afternoon after touching as low as 1.428% earlier in the session, its lowest since early March.
+At that point, the yield had fallen roughly 13 basis points for the week, the steepest weekly drop since last June.

 "I see this more as flow-driven trading rather than fundamentals," she said of Friday's patterns.

-Year-on-year consumer prices did rise 5%, the biggest jump in nearly 13 years, but big contributions from price rises for airline tickets and used cars were seen as unsustainable and in keeping with the Fed's forecasts for a temporary spike.
+The Fed accepted all $547.8 billion in bids submitted into its reverse repurchase facility on Friday, a fifth consecutive record amount.

-"The market is short bonds, and has been trading that re-flation theme since last September," said Imre Speizer, a market strategist at Westpac in New Zealand.
+Money fund managers have embraced the facility as a place to park cash, putting pressure on short-term interest rates.
+The one-month Treasury bill US1MT=RR was at 0.0076%, just above the 0% level it last touched on May 28.

-"Traders have been holding on to old, stale positions and the market needs news to endorse those positions.
-This didn't endorse it, so more of those traders have just capitulated," he said.
+A reopening U.S. economy meant year-on-year consumer prices did rise 5%, the biggest jump in nearly 13 years, data on Thursday showed.
+But big contributions from price rises for airline tickets and used cars were seen as unsustainable and in keeping with the Fed's forecasts for a temporary spike.

 Short positions in Treasuries had hit their highest since 2018, according to JP Morgan positioning data last week.

-Their unwinding has flatted the yield curve to push the gap between policy-sensitive 2-year notes and 10-year notes US2US10=RRas low as 128 basis points early in Friday's trading, its narrowest in three months.
-It was last at 131 basis points, two basis point higher than Thursday's close.
+Their unwinding has flattened the yield curve to push the gap between policy-sensitive 2-year notes and 10-year notes US2US10=RR as low as 128 basis points early in Friday's trading, its narrowest in three months.
+It was last at 131 basis points, two basis points higher than Thursday's close.

-The gap between 5-year notes and 30-year bonds US5US30=RR was at 142 basis points, less than a basis point higher than Thursday's close.
+The gap between 5-year notes and 30-year bonds US5US30=RR was at 140 basis points, about a basis point lower than Thursday's close.

 Price